kontent-ai/delivery-sdk-js/packages/model-generator/README.md

 - `moduleResolution` - available options are `CommonJs` and `ES2015`
 - `projectId` - represents the Kentico Cloud Project Id from which models will be generated
 - `secureAccessKey`- Secure access key required to authenticate requests with enabled secure access in Kentico Cloud project.
 - `strictPropertyInitalization`- Marks typescript properties with `!`.
-This is useful if you know all your properties are required. [https://mariusschulz.com/blog/strict-property-initialization-in-typescript](strictPropertyInitalization in Typesript)
+This is useful if you know all your properties are required. [strictPropertyInitalization in Typesript](https://mariusschulz.com/blog/strict-property-initialization-in-typescript)

 ## Strongly typed linked item elements